Skip to content

 • You can optionally set a document's ID with the special _id field.
 Otherwise, Marqo will generate one.

-cURL -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index -d '{
+curl -X POST -H 'Content-type: application/json' http://localhost:8882/indexes/my-first-index -d '{

 "model": "hf/e5-base-v2"